 For now, I’ll give some examples of macros to (not hastily) paste at the top of our

 Here’s the thing: many sections will often reuse variables, or not use those variables at all after showing them in the code block examples.
 It can be annoying to have clogged STDOUT from compiler warnings when you are trying to follow these examples.
-This is to no fault of the book authors (love you Carol, Steve, and all other contributors!), it’s just some housekeeping that comes along with using our method.
+This is to no fault of the book authors (love you Carol, Steve, and all other contributors!).
+We leverage it as housekeeping that comes along with using our learning methodology.
 Essentially, our goal is to minimize compiler warning clutter when we purposefully want to ignore warnings.

 As I mentioned earlier in this post, the key to this method is minimize friction when taking notes and learning.